 The Center for American Progress discusses the violence LGBTQ+ students face on college campuses in this full-length article from 2014.

-The National LGBTQ Task Force discusses discrimination against queer college students.
+The National LGBTQ Task Force addresses discrimination against queer college students.

 Campus Pride is a nonprofit organization that works to create a safe and inclusive environment for LGBTQ students on college campuses.
 It runs leadership programs and advocacy trainings, publishes news, and links students to events and organizations near them.